coldpour/jenkins-build-light/README.md

 The app will also be hosted at http://localhost:8080, but it won't receive live updates.

+`npm stop` will kill the proxy server and the webpack server.

 ## Configuration

 For the moment, all configuration lives in `src/app/Constants.js`.

 ### PROXY

 To set up a server that other people can connect to, you'll need to change the `PROXY` to either an IP or a DNS hostname.
 Leaving the `PROXY=http://localhost` will pretty much only work for local development.